markbirss/MeshCalc/README.md

 ```

-If you are the waveshare pico lora hat or another sx1262 module
+If you are using the waveshare pico lora hat or another sx1262 module

 <img width="695" height="359" alt="image" src="https://github.com/user-attachments/assets/aacba10f-c813-449a-a358-d41e6a38fa3c" />